 The naive approach of homebuyers leads to the potential for things going wrong soon after new homeowners move in.

 However four in 10 homebuyers who experienced problems with gas appliances after moving in took more than a week to get it repaired.
 The main reason for this was that it wasn’t urgent (30 per cent) or that the home buyers could not afford the repair (19 per cent) or were saving up for it (20 per cent).
 A worrying 16 per cent were unable to book an appointment with a professional to have the repair attended to.

-Kevin Treanor, director of CORGI HomePlan, comments: “Buying a new home is an exciting time and one that often involves committing yourself to the limit of your finances.
+Peter Southcott, managing director of CORGI HomePlan, comments: “Buying a new home is an exciting time and one that involves committing yourself to the limit of your finances.

-“However, just as you wouldn’t commit to buy a property without seeing the surveyor’s report first, it is just as important that home buyers also see the full service record of all gas appliances and have a Gas Safe registered engineer inspect the home too.
+“However, just as you wouldn’t commit to buy a property without seeing the surveyor’s report first, it’s just as important that home buyers also see the full service record of all gas appliances and have a Gas Safe registered engineer inspect the home too.

 “Carbon monoxide still kills around 50 people a year and every one of these deaths is avoidable.
 People must minimise the risks by making sure all their gas appliances are in full working order.”